Daniel P.S. Paul Visiting Professor of Constitutional Law

-David Strauss is the Gerald Ratner Distinguished Service Professor of Law at the University of Chicago and the Faculty Director of the University of Chicago Supreme Court and Appellate Clinic.
-He was a visiting professor at Harvard Law School in 2011.
+David A. Strauss is the Gerald Ratner Distinguished Service Professor of Law at the University of Chicago and the Faculty Director of the University of Chicago Supreme Court and Appellate Clinic.
+He was a visiting professor at Harvard Law School in 2011 and 2017.
 He has a B.A. summa cum laude from Harvard College, a B.Phil. from Oxford, where he was a Marshall Scholar, and a J.D. magna cum laude from Harvard.
-He has published many scholarly articles, principally on subjects in constitutional law, and is the author of The Living Constitution (Oxford University Press, 2010).
-He is a Fellow of the American Academy of Arts and Sciences and a co-editor of the Supreme Court Review, and he is currently a member of the national Board of Directors of the American Constitution Society.
+He has published many scholarly articles, principally on subjects in constitutional law, and is the author of The Living Constitution (Oxford University Press, 2010) and the co-author of a forthcoming book on the Warren Court, also from Oxford.
+He is a Fellow of the American Academy of Arts and Sciences and a co-editor of the Supreme Court Review, and he is a member of the Board of Advisors of the American Constitution Society.
 He has taught constitutional law, federal courts, administrative law, civil procedure, and torts.
 He has received the University of Chicago Law School’s graduating students’ award for teaching excellence five times.
-He has argued eighteen cases before the U.S. Supreme Court, and he has served as an Assistant to the Solicitor General of the United States, as an Attorney-Adviser in the Office of Legal Counsel, and as Special Counsel to the Senate Judiciary Committee.
+He has argued nineteen cases before the U.S. Supreme Court, and he has served as an Assistant to the Solicitor General of the United States, as an Attorney-Adviser in the Office of Legal Counsel, and as Special Counsel to the Senate Judiciary Committee.